Advertisement

 “I’m looking for feedback on the top 5 improvements agents would like to see made to OSfA and Practice Mail,” said Owen.

-Owen noted that tax agents relied heavily on ATO online services to help millions of taxpayers to meet their tax and super obligations each year, and it was important online services were effective.
+Owen noted that tax agents relied heavily on ATO online services to help millions of taxpayers to meet their tax and super obligations each year, and it was important that online services were effective.

 “In undertaking our Review of the Registered Agent Phone Line last year, we received a lot of feedback from agents about ATO online services not meeting their needs,” she said.